Naruto Tier List: All Canon Arcs Ranked

 Kakashi Gaiden

 I like this arc very much because this was one where we get to see Minato, and this was one of those arcs where we get to see Kakashi’s childhood.
 We learned the origin of that line, “In The Ninja World, Those Who Break The Rules Are Scum, That’s True.
+But Those Who Abandon Their Friends Are Worse Than Scum.”
+We also got to see Obito and Kakashi team up.
+This was a perfect arc, and yet, at the same time, I think that I cannot put it further than the B tier.

 The reason why is that I do appreciate the lore we saw in this arc, but I do not think it fully reached its potential.
 I know Kishimoto was giving us a few episodes to give us more information about the backstory of Kakashi because, at this point, Naruto was coming out like Kakashi.
 He was the most popular character in Naruto at that time.
 A lot of polls I remember seeing had Kakashi at the top.